Paediatric difficult airway guidelines

 These guidelines are clinical, but are backed by a robust process.
 A formal paper giving all the background data used to develop these guidelines will be published in the near future.

 Internationally it was clear that most units are using airway management guidelines for children which have been expanded from adult practice.
-We have therefore specifically developed these guidelines following an exhaustive process which involved a Delphi analysis (which ensured careful refection of each step of the pathway, and a grading of how confident an expert group was in endorsing each step), and an extensive literature review.
-Following this we had further external reviews, and placed the guideline on the APA website requesting comments-all views were considered.
-There is very little grade 1, (randomised control trial), evidence to support good practice in the management of the difficult paediatric airway, and guidance must therefore be essentially a clinical issue.
+The Paediatric Airway Guidelines Group therefore specifically developed these algorithms following an exhaustive process which involved a Delphi analysis (which ensured careful refection of each step of the pathway, and a grading of how confident an expert group was in endorsing each step), and an extensive literature review.
+Following this they conducted further external reviews, and placed the guideline on the APA website requesting comments-all views were considered.
+There was very little grade 1, (randomised control trial), evidence to support good practice in the management of the difficult paediatric airway, and guidance development was therefore essentially a clinical issue.

-Paediatric Airway Guidelines Group
+Paediatric Airway Guidelines Group Members

 Ann Black, Chair: Paediatric Airway Guidelines Group, [email protected]